SanaNasar/apartment_lab_sql/apartment_lab.md

 Ans: DELETE FROM owners WHERE name = 'Jane';

 15. Show all of the properties in alphabetical order that are not named Archstone and do not have an id of 3 or 5.
-Ans: SELECT name, property_id FROM properties WHERE name != 'Archstone' AND property_id NOT IN (3,5);
+Ans: SELECT name, property_id FROM properties WHERE name <> 'Archstone' AND property_id NOT IN (3,5) ORDER BY name ASC;
   (OR)
 SELECT name, property_id FROM properties WHERE name != 'Archstone' AND (property_id != 3 AND property_id !=5);